TV and Broadband Providers

 Virgin Media’s deal is more widely available (though it still won’t be available to everyone) and are just as flexible - you can also do away with line rental and save yourself a bit or opt for a rolling monthly deal for a little extra.
 We would also add that, for an ordinary household with heavy internet usage just looking to stream and have several devices using the internet at once, whether you’re getting 362 Mbps or 900 Mbps shouldn’t make an enormous difference to you.

-For full details on each of these deals, which are the fastest available to UK customers, see their providers’ respective pages.
+For full details on each of these deals, which are the fastest available to UK customers, see their providers’ respective pages or for details about 5g provider's in the UK checkout our 5g broadband page.

 The best fibre broadband deals are likely to be neither the fastest nor the cheapest ones - they are ones that are reliable, fast enough to meet your needs and cheap enough to be easily affordable.
 Below we’ve broken down some quick but affordable deals available at the time of writing: